Nevenall/sufficient-reason/System/Working_Magick.md

 #### Other Meta-effects

-  Using a pattern sphere to tether a feat to someone or something.
+  Use a pattern sphere like life to tether a feat to someone so it will follow them around.

   Using Time to create a delayed effect feat.

   Using Mind to give your feat judgement about who or what to affect.

-## Casting Time
+## (draft section) Casting Time

-  Your practice will often dictate how long it takes to perform Magick.
+  Your practice will dictate how long it takes to perform most feats, but you can give reality more dice to resist you if you attempt to finishing faster.
-  But if you attempt to go faster then your practice dictates, your haste grant reality extra dice to resist you.

   Dice    | Time
   -------:|:----------